raysca/quiz/quizzes/devops/kubernetes.md

 - [ ] Providing a stable network identity for pods
 - [ ] None of the above

-## What is the difference between a Deployment and a StatefulSet in Kubernetes?

-- [ ] Deployments are used for stateful applications, while StatefulSets are used for stateless applications
-- [ ] Deployments provide rolling updates, while StatefulSets provide ordered, stable network identities
-- [ ] Deployments are used for scaling applications, while StatefulSets are used for load balancing
-- [ ] There is no difference, they can be used interchangeably

 ## How does Kubernetes handle storage for applications?

-- [ ] By automatically provisioning and attaching storage volumes to pods
 - [ ] By using persistent volumes and persistent volume claims
+- [x] By automatically provisioning and attaching storage volumes to pods
 - [ ] By storing data directly in the container file system
 - [ ] By relying on external storage solutions